khicken/java-minigames/Blackjack/README.md

+# Blackjack
-Blackjack!
-Rules are explained in the program.
+ Rules are explained in the program if you don't already know how to play Blackjack